 punching above you weight

-The good news is that this is reality for a lot of publishers; the bad news is that those publishers are the big boys with big resources.
-For most small and medium size publishers, the above is a pipe dream.
+The good news is that this is a reality for a lot of publishers; the bad news is that those publishers are the big boys with big resources.
+For most small and medium-sized publishers, the above is a pipe dream.

 Until now, that is.

-In April, Abacus e-Media released a new platform, Webvision Cloud, which Ian Eckert, managing director – audience development, and Dan Murphy, marketing director, expect will be a game changer for the SME publisher.
+In April, Abacus released a new platform, Webvision Cloud, which Ian Eckert, managing director – audience development, and Dan Murphy, marketing director, expect will be a game changer for the SME publisher.
 In a nutshell, says Ian, it’s a cloud-based, end to end, out of the box publishing solution where the content and audience management functions are fully integrated.
-It is, adds Dan, a complete publishing and customer experience tool kit, with enterprise level functionality but priced and packaged for the SME publisher.
+It is, adds Dan, a complete publishing and customer experience toolkit, with enterprise-level functionality but priced and packaged for the SME publisher.

 The buy vs build conundrum